department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 - The RVSR decides your claim after reviewing all evidence in your record, including the initial application, examination reports, and service treatment records.
 - After deciding the claim, the RVSR routes it to a VSR to input the decision and draft the decision letter.
 A Senior Veterans Service Representative (SVSR) reviews the completed documents, then authorizes release of the letter and any payment.

-If you disagree with the decision, you may appeal it.
-The decision letter contains appeal information.
+If you disagree with the decision, you can appeal it.
+The decision letter has appeal information.
 [File an appeal](/disability-benefits/claims-appeal/).

 </div>